Institutional infrastructure

 On-chain settlement and margining for interest rate derivatives.

-Block Margin gives bank treasury desks infrastructure to settle and margin OTC rate swaps with their corporate clients on-chain, in real time.
+Block Margin gives bank rate desks infrastructure to settle and margin OTC rate swaps with their corporate clients - continuously, on one shared record, with a legal wrapper their legal team can read.

 Market InsightRates dominate OTC notional